voltrb/docs/en/docs/lib.md

 #### Opal load path

-For client-only gems, you also need to instruct opal parser where to find the sources for the gem.
+For client-only gems, you also need to instruct opal where to find the sources for the gem.
 This can be done in ```config/dependencies.rb``` with

 ```ruby
 Opal.use_gem("browser")